 According to Speratti, there are four main categories of limiting factors in Latin America: (1) socioeconomic constraints, (2) lack of machinery and tools, (3) crop-residue trade-offs, and (4) agronomic knowledge constraints.
 Socioeconomic

 constraints include limited access to financial capital and credit opportunities, inability to take risks, and land tenure.
-Lack of machinery and tools refers also to manual labor and locally available mechanization solutions.
-Crop-residue
+Lack of machinery and tools refers also to manual labour and locally available mechanization solutions.

-trade-offs pertain to mixed agricultural systems that have both crop and livestock integrated, which can be beneficial but implies a heavy workload.
-Lastly, there are limited extension programs that work with the local farmers, making it
+Crop-residue trade-offs pertain to mixed agricultural systems that have both crop and livestock integrated, which can be beneficial but implies a heavy workload.
+Lastly, there are limited extension programs that work with the local farmers,

-harder for them to adapt the CA principles to different agro-ecological and climatic conditions.
-Another important factor is the reluctance to change of many farmers, given their attachment to traditional practices, mindsets, and behavior.
+making it harder for them to adapt the CA principles to different agro-ecological and climatic conditions.
+Another important factor is the reluctance to change of many farmers, given their attachment to traditional practices, mindsets, and

 Socioeconomic constraints are of particular importance for smallholder farms, being the most significant limitation for the adoption of CA. For indigenous farmers in Mayan communities, the implementation of more sustainable practices is